 At a certain point, the trail meets the Tay River, a tributary of the Rideau Canal.
 From there, the trail quietly follows the river to Perth.
 Although pretty, this portion of the trail was almost monotonous, if not for the snake that made me jump by sliding nonchalantly in front of me (and since that encounter with a snake on a trail in Taiwan, I’m really not fond of snakes).

 Then I arrived in Perth.
 After the tranquility of the woods, the streets of this small town seemed rather lively.
-I think they were several that also decided to enjoy this beautiful day of autumn.
+I think they were several people that also decided to enjoy this beautiful autumn day.
 I passed by Perth’s famous giant cheese, crossed the main street and followed the trail through Stewart Park.
 A kilometre later, I arrived at my car, exhausted, but really satisfied with my hike.

 I returned to Perth a week later to hike the last kilometres of my challenge.
 It’s crazy the difference a week can make.
 This time, no blue sky or warm temperature.
 Even the colourful leaves seemed to have almost all gone.
 After the Indian summer of the previous week, November now seemed to have arrive.